pmdevita/GifReversingBot/Readme.md

-# GifReversingBot
+# vredditshare

-Reddit bot that reverses gifs.
-Currently running under [/u/gifreversingbot](https://reddit.com/user/gifreversingbot).
+Reddit bot that reuploads gifs.
+Currently running under [/u/vredditshare](https://reddit.com/user/vredditshare).

+Forked from GifReversingBot so a lot of stuff still has to be renamed

 ## Setup